STATUS: OPEN

-The objective of the myPG Community grant is to assist registered not-for profits implement new or enhance current projects that contribute to making Prince George a great community.
+The objective of the myPG Community grant is to provide funding to registered not-for profits’ projects and events that contribute to making Prince George a great community and promotes it as a great place to live and visit

 - Applications are accepted twice per year with an intake deadline of March 15 and October 15 at 4:30 p.m.

-Before completing a grant application, please ensure the project meets grant criteria and eligibility requirements.
+Before completing a grant application, please ensure the project or event meets grant criteria and eligibility requirements.

 Grant criteria